 - Dalarna is a province in the middle of Sweden on the border with Norway

 - The word Dalarna means “the dales” (valleys)

 - The best period to visit Fulufjället NP is from June to August.
 It’s warm, dry and green

-- Pay attention to crossing moose in Dalarna, we saw lots of moose on the side of the road, so all the road signs aren’t there for show
+- Pay attention to crossing moose in Dalarna, we saw lots on the side of the road, road signs aren’t there for show